-- Strategically analyze, and when appropriate, deploy technologies to the cloud; - Support major-technology Bond-funded technology projects; - Improve information technology security; and, - Adapt the organizational structure to a changing environment.
+- Strategically analyze, and when appropriate, deploy technologies to the cloud - Support Bond-funded major-technology projects - Improve information technology security - Adapt the organizational structure to a changing environment

 In addition to the items listed above, in recent years the ITS department has seen an expansion in the number of software programs purchased throughout the District.
-In response, ITS is building a five-year "look ahead" model, to identify any increases in spending and opportunities to cut costs.
+In response, ITS is building a fiveyear "look ahead" model, to identify any increases in spending and opportunities to cut costs.

 The ITS department also recognizes the need to improve user interfaces in self-service applications.
-Faculty, staff and students have increasing expectations for system usability and applications from Ellucian and other vendors continue to improve.
-ITS must allocate resources and/or rely on third party vendors to implement these improvements in the midst of competing priorities.
+Faculty, staff and students have increasing expectations for system usability and, as a result, applications from Ellucian and other vendors continue to improve.
+ITS must allocate resources and/ or rely on third party vendors to implement these improvements in the midst of competing priorities.
 Over the next five years, the ITS department will continue to pursue changes in technologies and systems as needed to support the mission of the District and its colleges.